NaveenTark/Reinforcement-Learning-with-CPP-and-Python/Classical_RL/README.md

 * **Value Iteration:** An algorithm that learns the optimal state-value function through iterative updates.
 * **Policy Iteration:** An algorithm that alternates between policy evaluation and policy improvement to find the optimal policy.
 * **Q-Value Iteration:** An algorithm that learns the optimal Q-values (action-value function) through iterative updates.
+* **Q-Learning:** A model-free RL algorithm that learns the optimal action-value function by interacting with the environment and updating Q-values based on observed rewards.
 * **Max-Ent Value Iteration:** A variation of value iteration that promotes exploration and stochastic policies by incorporating maximum entropy principles.

 ## Algorithms Explained